developerManoj47/developerManoj47/README.md

 I'm Manoj Bhatt, a passionate Full Stack Developer specializing in the MERN (MongoDB, Express.js, React, Node.js) stack.
-Currently in my 2nd year of pursuing a B.E. at Mugneeram Bangur Memorial University (MBM University).
+Currently in my 2nd year of pursuing B.E. in Computer science and engineering from Mugneeram Bangur Memorial University (MBM University) | 2026.

 💻 I love turning ideas into reality through code and enjoy working on both the front-end and back-end aspects of web development.
 My journey in technology is driven by a curiosity to learn and a commitment to creating efficient and user-friendly applications.